 The State of Water resources in the Arab Region representing the year 2015 is shown in Chart 1 while the State of Water based on the long term averages is shown in Chart 2.
-Table 1 and Table 2 in the Annex provide futher detailes to the different values shown in the state of the water resources in the Arab region charts.

 As an example, for the difference between the former two approaches, Figure 7 displays the rainfall depth distribution per country based on: (i) the long-term average (as reported in the FAO Aquastat database), and (ii) the values reported by each country for the precipitation occurring during the year 2015, specifically.
-Remote sensing derived values are also added.
-About half of the countries have reported rainfall values in 2015 which are less than the long-term average.
-On the other hand, remote sensing values for 9 countries were higher than the long-term average.
-Qatar and Libya reported values equal to the long-term average.
+Remote sensing derived values are also included.
+The figure shows 13 countries has remote sensing estimated rainfall depths' values lower than the long term average, while 9 countries has values higher than the long term average.